swastik2611/Memoization/README.md

 # Memoization
-Reffered to the logic and devised my own from that for yhis game.
+Reffered to the logic and devised my own from that for this game.